ducky427/ducky427.github.io/_posts/2016-07-03-radium-reagent.md

 This example shows how easy is to use the `hover` css property in a React component.
 To do with with plain React or Reagent, isn't trivial without resorting to a CSS file.

+The key thing is that I converted a Reagent button component to a React component (using `reagent/reactify-component`), then passed it through Radium and then converted it back to something which I consume in reagent (using `reagent/adapt-react-class`).

 This example is also in a GitHub repository [here](https://github.com/ducky427/rera).

 Till next time!